cozy/cozy-drive/README.md

 As a _developer_, you must [configure the transifex client][tx-client], and claim access as _maintainer_ to the [app repository][tx-app].
 Then please **only update** the source locale file (usually `en.json` in client and/or server parts), and push it to Transifex repository using the `tx push -s` command.

+The transifex configuration file is still in an old version.
+Please use the previous client for the moment [https://github.com/transifex/transifex-client/](https://github.com/transifex/transifex-client/).

 ###### Drive specificity

 CozyDrive and CozyPhotos share this mono-repository but the translations are split into two projects Transifex.